bp4mc2/bp4mc2.github.io/modeling/value-lists/index.md

 The `sh:node` predicate states that the property `ex:someProperty` might only be used when the values (at the "object" position in a triple) conform to the ex:SomeValueList shape.
 You might say that ex:SomeValueList is a value list.

-To specify which values are part of the value list, you should make the distinction between the tree different types of meaning.
+To specify which values are part of the value list, you should make the distinction between the three different types of meaning.

 ### Enumeration